By Barry Keate

 When Arches Tinnitus Formula® was introduced in 1998, only one other company offered a product to reduce tinnitus symptoms.
 Then as now, Arches Tinnitus Formula was based on verifiable scientific research and employed ingredients shown in numerous clinical studies to be effective for tinnitus.

 With the explosive growth of the Internet, numerous “tinnitus relief” companies have sprung up.
-Many make exaggerated claims, even offering “miracle” cures and bogus money-back guarantees.
+Many make exaggerated claims, even offering “miracle” cures (there is no “cure” for tinnitus) and bogus money-back guarantees.
 In this confusing and growing landscape of tinnitus products, how does the savvy consumer know which product to choose?

 Here are five things you need to know before purchasing any tinnitus-related product:

 1 – Only consider supplements with scientifically proven results.